optyfr/JRomManager/README.md

 ## Middle Term Planned Features
 - Dir2Dat
 - More Translations
-- Fine grained machine filtering in profile viewer (for 1G1R, ...)

 ## Long Term Planned Features and Ideas
 - Interoperability with other managers?